ansys/pydyna/src/ansys/dyna/core/pre/README.md

 ### Start the server on Windows

-Start the server on Windows by running these commands:
+On Windows, start the server by running these commands:

 ```shell
 (venv) C:\pyDyna\ansys\dyna\pre\Server> python .\kwserver.py